jrsteensen/OpenHornet/ECAD/MANUFACTURING.md

 Choose whatever color you prefer.
 Note: Depending on other PCB attributes (2oz Copper, 4 Layers, etc.) you'll be limited on the color you can choose.

 ### Confirm Production File:
 YES!
 It's a few cents more and having the extra check is absolutely worth it.
-JLC currently has errors with the way their website analyizes files, so it's highly possible for pieces to be rotated incorrectly.
+JLC currently has errors with the way their website analyzes files, so it's highly possible for pieces to be rotated incorrectly.

 ### The rest of the settings can be default.
 See the example before if you have any questions.